 “Only recently I found that there was equipment that had been purchased by a third party or directly from the manufacturer, which hasn’t been used for more than a year,” he explains.
 “This equipment needed re-calibrating or repairing, which only the manufacturer could do, so this will end up costing us twice.”

 With an established relationship with a trusted supplier, this sort of issue can be avoided and provide both engineers and procurement teams with peace of mind.

 Good suppliers should also be able to lean on technology to help organisations they work with manage their stock efficiently.
 In many cases eProcurement solutions can be used to provide the spend visibility and simplified ordering that companies are looking for.

 RS has a number of useful tools that are designed to help with stock control.
 “We offer customers a system called PunchOut, which plugs into their existing eProcurement set-up and provides access to products, technical data, imagery and stock availability,” says Mike England, President EMEA, RS.
 “It simplifies ordering and reduces the time taken on the purchase process.”

 “We simply didn’t have clear visibility of what we had in stock and things were getting missed”Chris Peck, Purchasing Manager, Mace Industries

-In addition, suppliers such as RS can offer a ‘managed inventory’ service, ScanStock, where the supplier takes responsibility for controlling and replenishing agreed products on the organisation’s behalf.
+In addition, suppliers such as RS can offer a ‘managed inventory’ service.
+RS ScanStock® provides responsibility for controlling and replenishing agreed products on the organisation’s behalf.
 This reduces the time spent on MRO purchases by both stakeholders and the procurement team, while also giving the business a clear overview of what is being spent.